-Similar to what we noticed for deployed protections, we observe significant differences between the types of analysis methods used in obfuscation and deobfuscation/analysis papers.

-For example, PAT is used in \anaDeobfPATMonlyX{} analysis/deobfuscation papers.
-This clearly indicates that in some scenarios this rather generic technique is considered a highly relevant alternative to more targeted analyses.
-However, in stark contrast, only \obfPATMonlyX{} papers that introduce new protections evaluate their strength against PAT.
-Similar observations can be made for STA (\obfSTATonlyX{}:\anaDeobfSTATonlyX{}) and ML (\obfMLANAonlyX{}:\anaDeobfMLANAonlyX{}).
-To some extent these effects are driven by malware research where some of these analysis methods are predominant.
-And indeed, when we exclude malware papers from the analysis, the imbalance between obfuscation and deobfuscation/analysis papers is less pronounced.
-However, these observations still add to our concern whether or not protections in general are sufficiently evaluated against the analysis methods on the paths of least resistance and whether or not evaluations measure the actual strength of a protection vis-\`a-vis relevant attack methods.
+\bemph{Similar to what we noticed for deployed protections, we observe significant differences between the types of analysis methods used in obfuscation papers and in deobfuscation/analysis papers.} For example, pattern matching is used in \anaDeobfPATMonlyX{} analysis/deobfuscation papers.
+This clearly indicates that in some scenarios, this rather generic technique is considered a highly relevant alternative to more targeted analyses.
+In stark contrast, only \obfPATMonlyX{} papers that introduce new protections evaluate their strength against pattern matching.
+Similar observations can be made for statistical analysis (\obfSTATonlyX{}:\anaDeobfSTATonlyX{}) and machine learning (\obfMLANAonlyX{}:\anaDeobfMLANAonlyX{}).
+To some extent, these effects are driven by some analyses' predominance in malware research.
+When we exclude malware papers from the analysis, the imbalance between obfuscation and deobfuscation/analysis papers is less pronounced.
+However, these observations still add to our concern as to whether protections are sufficiently being evaluated against path-of-least-resistance attack and analysis methods.